 - 1. Is the subject property correctly assessed?
 Specifically is the capitalization rate of 7.25% the correct rate to use in the income approach calculation? - [9] The Board considered this issue in detail and provided its conclusions and reasons for those conclusions in CARB Decision 1222/2012-P. The Board concluded that the capitalization rate of 7.25% is appropriate to use in calculating the 2012 assessment for neighbourhood shopping centres. - 2.
-Is the rental rate applied to the CRU 1001-2500 SF space and the CRU 2501-6000 SF equitable when compared to similar space in the same shopping centre?

-A. Complainant's Evidence

-[10] The Complainant's position is that the assessment is incorrect because the rental rate assigned to the CRU 1001-2500 SF sub-component at \$26/SF and CRU 2501-6000 SF sub-component at \$24/SF is more than the rates used for similar categories on another titled portion of the same shopping centre, and that the assessed rates are more than the actual rents being paid for this space.
-The basis for the equity issue is that a portion of the same shopping centre, located at 11540 24 Street SE (different roll number) has its CRU 1001-2500 SF space assessed at a rate of \$23/SF and the CRU 2501-6000 SF space assessed at a rate of \$22/SF (page 46-48, Exhibit C1).
+Is the rental rate applied to the CRU 1001-2500 SF space and the CRU 2501-6000 SF equitable when compared to similar space in the same shopping centre? - A. Complainant's Evidence - [10] The Complainant's position was that the assessment is incorrect because the rental rate assigned to the CRU 1001-2500 SF sub-component at \$26/SF and CRU 2501-6000 SF sub-component at \$24/SF is more than similar categories on the assessments for other portions of the same shopping centre, and that the assessed rates are more than the actual rents being paid for this space.
+The basis for the equity issue is that a portion of the same shopping centre, located at 11540 24 Street SE has its CRU 1001-2500 SF space assessed at a rate of \$23/SF and the CRU 2501-6000 SF space assessed at a rate of \$22/SF (page 56-59, Exhibit C1).
 The Complainant argued that this is not equitable, especially given that it is in the same shopping centre, with the three titled portions all owned and operated by the same company.

-[11] On pages 52-58, the Complainant presented the rent roll for the entire shopping centre (all three titled portions) to demonstrate that the rents that are being achieved are below the "typical" rates used by the City in its assessment.
-The following is a summary of the information from the rent roll for the CRU spaces at issue, which the Complainant says supports a rental rate of \$23/SF for CRU 1001-2500 SF space and \$22/SF for CRU 2501-6000 SF space.
+[11] On pages 64-69, the Complainant presented the rent roll for the entire shopping centre (all three titled portions) to demonstrate that the rents being achieved are below the "typical" rates used by the City in its assessment.
+The following is a summary of the information from the rent roll for the CRU spaces at issue, which the Complainant says supports a rate of \$23/SF for CRU 1001-2500 SF space and \$22/SF for CRU 2501-6000 SF space.